Gluten-free Drinking at Bars: A Complete Guide

 - Tequila (100% from agave – watch out for tequila labled “mixto”)

 In the above list I specify alcohols made with gluten-free ingredients, but it is safe for you to consume distilled alcohols made from gluten-containing grains as long as no gluten-containing ingredients are added back in after distillation (learn more on distilled alcohol safety here).

 I specifically listed alcohols brewed with gluten-free ingredients because many (including myself) have a preference for them.
-Additionally, some people find they still inexplicably react to gluten-derived alcohols.
+Additionally, some people find they still inexplicably react to gluten-derived alcohols (This may be due to intestinal damage, alcohol intolerance, or other unaddressed food issues).

 Generally gluten-Free Cocktails to Order at Bars